Phones · Resale guide

 Essential Checks

-- Check if Google FRP is Removed: Ask the seller to factory reset the device in front of you.
-Then, proceed with the setup process yourself.
-If it asks for the previous owner’s Google account, the phone is locked.
-Do not buy it.
+- Check if Google FRP (Factory Reset Protection) is removed — ask the seller to factory reset the device in front of you and ensure it boots to the initial setup screen without asking for a previous Google account.

-- Check for Water Damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white sticker (Liquid Contact Indicator).
+- Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 |---|---|